Solipsism and the Problem of Other Minds

 How is this to be accounted for?
-It will not do, in this context, to simply respond that a table does not have the same complex set of physical characteristics as a human body or that it is not capable of the same patterns of behavior as a human body.
-Because the Cartesian position implies that there is no logical connection between the mental and the physical, between the possession of a body of a particular kind and the capability for consciousness.
+It will not do, in this context, to simply respond that a table does not have the same complex set of physical characteristics as a human body, or that it is not capable of the same patterns of behaviour as a human body.
+While these are undeniable truths, the Cartesian position, again, implies that there is no logical connection between the mental and the physical, between the possession of a body of a particular kind, and the capability for consciousness.
 Physical differentiation can and must be acknowledged, but it can play no role in any explanation of what it is to have a mental life.

-I am surrounded by other bodies, some of which are similar to mine, and some of which are different.
-On Cartesian principles such similarities and such differences are irrelevant.
-The question as to whether it is legitimate for me to ascribe psychological predicates to entities other than myself, which the argument from analogy is designed to address, cannot hinge on the kind of body that I am confronted at a given time.
-Malcolm, N. (a)).
+I am surrounded by other bodies, some of which are similar to mine, and some of which are different; on Cartesian principles such similarities, and such differences, are irrelevant—the question as to whether it is legitimate for me to ascribe psychological predicates to entities other than myself, which the argument from analogy is designed to address, cannot on this view hinge on the kind of body with which I am confronted at a given time.
+(Malcolm, N. (a)).

 Assuming the validity of the Cartesian position, we have to infer that it makes as much or a little sense, on these premises, to attribute any psychological predicate to another human being as it does to attribute it to a table or a rock.